Part B of this workshop runs 24 November - 19 December (4 weeks)

 — Denisa Papayova (@DPapayova) May 13, 2014

-The fee for this 8-week online workshop is £129 for both Parts A and B or £69 for either Parts A or B .
+The fee for the 4-week Part B online workshop is £69 for Part B .
 This includes a copy of the Top 100 Tools for Learning: 2014 Guidebook

 To book a place (or places) on the Workshop, click on the Buy Now button below, and you will be taken to a page at the PayPal site to pay.